 Stages for establishing the DRG

-In mid-2017 the MoIDPLHSA made a decision to move to the DRG system and as Georgia is using same surgical procedures classification system as Nordic countries, it chose NordDRG (Nordic); this makes the transition to the new system much easier.
+In mid-2017 the MoIDPLHSA made a decision to move to the DRG system and as Georgia is using the same surgical procedures classification system as Nordic countries, it chose NordDRG (Nordic); this makes the transition to the new system much easier.

-By the end of 2017 WHO conducted feasibility study to be sure that the NordDRG system was suitable for Georgia.
-The results of the feasibility study were encouraging with no major obstacles; Georgia has a digital patient-level claims system which includes all necessary input information for DRG system.
-However, further efforts were needed to improve data quality in parallel to implementing the new system.
+WHO conducted a feasibility study in 2017 to be sure that the NordDRG system was suitable for Georgia.
+The results of the feasibility study were encouraging; no major obstacles were found.
+Georgia already had a digital patient-level claims system which included all the necessary information for the DRG system.
+However, efforts were needed to further improve data quality in parallel to implementing the new system.

 In early 2018, the MoIDPLHSA and SSA developed a comprehensive DRG transition strategy and implementation plan.

-By end of 2018, the Nordic Casemix Center developed the Georgian version of the NordDRG system and WHO trained the MoIDPLHSA, SSA and hospitals to understand the basics of the DRG system.
+By the end of 2018, the Nordic Casemix Center had developed the Georgian version of the NordDRG system.
+WHO provided training for the MoIDPLHSA, SSA and hospitals to enable them to understand the basics of the DRG system.

 In 2019 the transition to the new system will begin.
-Initially, selected big hospitals will start testing DRG to validate changes in the claims management process.
-Then preparations for a ‘shadow funding’ period in 2020 will be made to develop the DRG pricing and reimbursement policy.
+Initially, selected big hospitals will start testing the DRG system to validate changes in the claims management process.
+Then there will be preparations for a ‘shadow funding’ period in 2020 to develop the DRG pricing and reimbursement policy.

-“We are pleased that Georgia has already gained official license for use of Nord DRG system, which will be launched in the pilot mode in 2019, said David Sergeenko, Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs, Georgia.
+“We are pleased that Georgia has already gained an official license for the use of the Nord DRG system, which will be launched in the pilot mode in 2019, said David Sergeenko, Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs, Georgia.